Become a Certified Child Care Provider: Certification and Career Info

 |Experience||Work experience or training is typically required|

-Step 1: Complete the State Requirements
+Step 1: Complete State Education Requirements

 Step 2: Complete the Licensing Process for Home Day Care Providers

 The licensing process varies by state, and is often determined by the number of children being cared for.
 The licensing process typically involves completing forms, paying a license fee, completing an orientation and passing a home inspection.
 During the home inspection, licensing agents ensure that providers meet state requirements for safety, cleanliness and organization.

 - Consider Accreditation: The National Association for Family Child Care offers accreditation to family child care providers (private home day cares) who can pass an evaluation.
 Providers are required to recertify every three years.

 The Child Development Associate (CDA) assessment is a nationally recognized certification administered by the Council for Professional Recognition.
 To qualify for a CDA assessment, candidates must have accumulated 480 hours of experience working with children and 120 hours of formal child care education within the past five years.
 The application process consists of observations, gathering testimonials from parents, and passing an examination.
 The Child Care Professional (CCP) certification offered by the National Early Childhood Program Accreditation is recognized by some states.
 Requirements to obtain the CCP include having a high school diploma, child care work experience and passing an exam.

 - Maintain certification.
 CDA credentials are valid for three years.
 CDA renewal criteria includes documenting work experience, obtaining first aid training, joining a professional organization, completing a letter of recommendation form and earning continuing education units (CEUs).